quantify-os/quantify-scheduler/docs/user_guide.rst

 .. jupyter-execute::

     from quantify_core.analysis.t1_analysis import T1Analysis
-    # analyzed_dset = T1Analysis(label=label).run()
+    # analysis = T1Analysis(label=label).run()

 .. tip::
-    For a more technical overview of the concepts and terminology, we recommend to consult the section on :ref:`concepts and terminology <sec-concepts-terminology>`
+    For a more technical overview of the concepts and terminology, we recommend to consult the section on :ref:`concepts and terminology <sec-concepts-terminology>`.